shrideio/shoebox/src/ci/README.md

         Follow the instruction for creating secrets as described [here](/src/vault/README.md#create-a-secret).

-    -  Create an exclusive git user for the CI service for enabling access to repositories.
+    -  Create an git user for the CI service for enabling access to repositories.
 Use the values of `DRONE_GIT_USERNAME` and `DRONE_GIT_PASSWORD` from the `secrets.ini` file as username and password accordingly.
 After the user is created login to the Git service and create a repository named `ci.build.sample`.

         > IMPORTANT: For repositories not created under `DRONE_GIT_USERNAME` adding that user as a collaborator should enable the access for the CI service.